Hidden History of Detroit: Everything you need to know

 Amy is a writer and editor.
 She blogs about early Detroit history at nighttraintodetroit.com.
 Before returning home to metro Detroit in 2009, she lived in Milwaukee, where she was senior editor of the arts and culture magazine ThirdCoast Digest (formerly VITAL Source).

-By day she’s a content director.
-By evening and weekend she rambles around old cemeteries and works hard at old books.
-She has written about the history of the accordion for the Metro Times, has been invited more than once to nerd out about Detroit history on WDET’s The Craig Fahle Show, and occasionally/enthusiastically guides tours of historical interest for groups like Atlas Obscura, People for Palmer Park and the League of Adventurous Detroiters.
+By day she’s the content director for Detroit-based Issue Media Group.
+By evening and weekend, she rambles around old cemeteries and works hard at old books.
+She has written about the history of the accordion for the Metro Times, has been invited more than once to nerd out about Detroit history on WDET’s The Craig Fahle Show, and occasionally/enthusiastically guides tours of historical interest for Atlas Obscura and at historic Elmwood Cemetery.
+She is board president of Preservation Detroit, a co-founder of Brick + Beam Detroit, and emeritus organizer of the Detroit Drunken Historical Society.

 She lives in Ferndale with her husband and her dog.
 She is a graduate of Beloit College.
 Hidden History of Detroit is her first book.
 She likes cocktails.